manunamz/jekyll-bonsai/_entries/features.pages.posts.md

 ---
 id: 6da92007ac
-title: Posts
+title: Posts Page
 desc: ''
 updated: 1627999243811
 created: 1622846347979
-status: "\U0001F33F"
+status: 🌱
 ---

-📓 All [[features.pages.posts]] may be viewed on the posts page.
+🧺 All [[features.pages.posts]] may be viewed on the posts page.